 The NHTSA Product Information Catalog and Vehicle Listing (vPIC) is a consolidated platform that presents data collected within the manufacturer reported data from CFR 49 Parts 551 – 574 for use in a variety of modern tools.
 NHTSA’s vPIC platform is intended to serve as a centralized source for basic Vehicle Identification Number (VIN) decoding, Manufacturer Information Database (MID), Manufacturer Equipment Plant Identification and associated data.

-vPIC is primarily intended for use on Model Years 1995 forward.
-Data prior to 1995 may be available depending on the manufacturer, which is based on submittals received by NHTSA.
+vPIC is intended for use on Model Years 1981 and forward.
+Vehicles prior to 1980’s VIN standard are not included in decoding capability for the system. vPIC uses the data submitted by the manufacturers to NHTSA for VIN decoding.
 This includes passenger vehicles, trucks, buses, trailers / trailer kits, incomplete vehicles, low speed vehicles and motorcycles to name a few as the primary categories.
 Vehicles within these major categories are further defined by the details provided by the manufacturers in accordance to reporting standards of CFR 49 Part 565 and 566.

 vPIC is intended to support the Open Data and Transparency initiatives of the agency by allowing the data to be freely used by the public without the burden of manual retrieval from a library of electronic documents (PDFs).
 While these documents will still be available online for viewing within the Manufacturer Information Database (MID) module of vPIC one can view and use the actual data through the VIN Decoder and Application Programming Interface (API) modules.
 These can be accessed using the links provided below.